-A previously published report, prepared by the National Oceanic and Atmospheric Administration and submitted on behalf of the Napa Valley Appellation petition in 1980, established the general weather and climatic differences of Napa County.
+A previously published report. prepared by the National Oceanic and Atmospheric Administration and submitted on behalf of the Napa Valley Appellation petition in 1980, established the general weather and climatic differences of Napa County.
 This report showed that Napa Valley can be divided into two general climatic regions (coastal and inland), and three topographical areas-the valley itself lying within the Mayacamas Range to the west and the Vaca Range to the east; the area within the mountains themselves; and the area covering the eastern portion of the county.

 The elevation within Napa County increases as one progresses north up the valley.
 With this increase in elevation there is an increase in precipitation, ranging from 20 inches in the south to 50 inches in the north.
 Additionally, the coastal influence in the Napa Valley results in a relatively moderate climate in the south (warmer than the northern area of Napa Valley in the winter and cooler in the summer) and a relatively extreme climate in the north (hotter than the southern area of Napa Valley in the summer and colder in the winter).

-Two sets of data have been submitted to show the difference in temperature, measured in degree-days, between the different areas in Napa Valley.
-The first set of data is from the Cooperative Extension, University of California, Napa Valley, and is shown below:
+Two sets of data have been submitted to show the difference in temperature. measured in degree-days, between the different areas in Napa Valley.
+The first set of data is from the Cooperative Extension, University of California.
+Napa Valley, and is shown below:

-Degree-days Rutherford in center of valley (percent)
+Location Degree-days Temperature relative to Rutherford in center of valley (percent)

-3369 +7
+Calistoga 3369 +7

-3229 +2
+St. Helena 3229 +2

-3159 -0
+Rutherford 3159

-3124 -1
+Oakville 3124 -1

-2882 -9
+Napa 2882 9

-3369 3229 3159 3124

 The second set of data was collected by the Rutherford and Oakville Appellation Committee.
 The weather stations used to collect this data are generally located within the center of the Napa Valley, where they are subject to similar relative humidity, wind direction and solar radiation conditions.
-This data is shown below and is the average reading for the 4-year period between 1985 and 1988:
+The data is shown below and is the average reading for the 4-year period between 1985 and 1988:

 Location Degree-days Temperature relative to Rutherford in center of valley (percent)

 Calistoga 3768 +11

 St. Helena 3575 +5

-Rutherford 3389 -0
+Rutherford 3389

-Oakville 3039 10
+Oakville 3039 -10

 Yountville 2695 -20

 Napa 3180 -6